If you’ve ever wondered why is a website important for small businesses, let me share a story.

 Even when it comes to hotels, for example, you may find a hotel on booking.com.
 Would you book it, if it didn’t even have a website?
 Would you trust it?
 I never do.

 So your website helps you build credibility and gains the trust of your audience and customers.
-Trust in the end is what makes businesses grow and prosper.
+In the end, it’s trust that drives small business growth.

 They can check out your information and endorsements at any time.